wvangansbeke/Sparse-Depth-Completion/README.md

 You can find the model pretrained on Cityscapes [here](https://drive.google.com/drive/folders/1U7dvH4sC85KRVuV19fRpaMzJjE-m3D9x?usp=sharing).
 This model is used for the global network.

-You can find a fully trained model for KITTI [here](https://drive.google.com/drive/folders/1U7dvH4sC85KRVuV19fRpaMzJjE-m3D9x?usp=sharing).
+You can find a fully trained model and its corresponding predictions for the KITTI test set [here](https://drive.google.com/drive/folders/1U7dvH4sC85KRVuV19fRpaMzJjE-m3D9x?usp=sharing).
 The RMSE is around 802 mm on the selected validation set for this model as reported in the paper.

 To test it:
 Save the model in a folder in the `Saved` directory.